stognotti/epouxpatterns/_patterns/01 - Application structure and navigation/UX-01-01 Application structure.md

 ### Description

-The eDossier application is composed of several modules: management modules (workmanager, stockmanager, eStore, etc.) and dossier workspace.
+The NEW eDossier application is composed of several modules: management modules (workmanager, stockmanager, eStore, etc.) and dossier workspace.

 The management modules are presenting the tasks that each actor of the process has to perform as well as a list of dossiers (in the case of the eStore).
 The dossier workspace keeps all dossier related information.